practicalli/clojure/concepts/misc.md

 > **fixme** concepts to explore

-Clojure emphasizes safety in its type system and approach to parallelism, making it easier to write correct multithreaded programs.
+Clojure emphasizes safety in its type system and approach to parallelism, making it easier to write correct multi-threaded programs.

 Clojure is very concise, requiring very little code to express complex operations.